fossasia/2012.fossasia.org/index.md

 ![Open Source Design Dinner](images/dinner.jpg "Open Source Design Dinner")

-Enjoying dinner and social meetups during the FOSSASIA Open Design Weeks in Saigon (Ho Chi Minh City)
+Enjoying dinner and social meetups during the FOSSASIA Open Design Weeks in Saigon (Ho Chi Minh City) with developers and designers from Singapore.

 ## About